 He is a past board member and past President of the Springfield Metropolitan Bar Association, current board member of the Springfield Metropolitan Bar Foundation, Chairman of the Non-Partisan Court Plan Committee, member of the American Bar Association, the Missouri Bar and the Public Investors Arbitration Bar Association.
 He is also a member of the National Cannabis Bar Association; Board of Directors, Missouri Medical Cannabis Trade Association, Inc.; member of Missouri Cannabis Industry Association; and continues to be a medical marijuana advocate.

 In 2005 he was elected as a Fellow of the American Bar Association, an honor bestowed upon less than .5 percent of the Bar and was selected in 2005 and 2006 and again in 2010-2017, to the “Super Lawyer” list by Law & Politics Magazine (top 5% according to peer review).
 In 2008, he Co-Chaired the Greene Countians for Fair and Impartial Judges Committee which was responsible for bringing the Missouri Court Plan to Greene County, was a finalist for Missouri Lawyer of the Year and received the Missouri Bar Association and Springfield Metropolitan Bar Association President’s Awards in recognition of extraordinary service to those Associations and the legal profession.
+In February 2020, he was named Best Business Lawyer – Springfield/Southwest Missouri by Greenways Magazine, The Missouri Cannabis Industry Publication.
+He has also been perennially rated “AV” (highest rating) by Martindale Hubbell.
 Finally, he has been named to the “Best Lawyers in America” list by the publication of the same name.

 Mr. Sheppard is a former arbitrator for the American Arbitration Association, New York Stock Exchange, and has served as an arbitrator for the Financial Industry Regulatory Authority (FINRA f/k/a NASD) since 2000.